A7bari/wallet-dapp/README.md

     }
 ```

-- Use the Web3ReactProvider component from the react-web3 library to wrap your React app, and provide it with the web3 instance as a prop:
+- Use the Web3ReactProvider component from the react-web3 library to wrap your React app, and provide it with the getLibrary function as a prop:

 ```js
     <Web3ReactProvider getLibrary={getLibrary} >